We’ve compiled a list of our most frequently asked questions to help guide our residents through the process ahead.

 *You may use a plastic bag to collect kitchen waste, but other plastics (such as loose bags) should not be included in organic waste.

-As part of California’s efforts to combat climate change, the State requires organics recycling to divert food waste and organic materials from entering landfills.
+As part of California’s efforts to combat climate change, the State requires organics waste collection to divert food waste and organic materials from entering landfills.
 When organic materials such as food scraps, yard trimmings, and paper decompose anaerobically (without oxygen) in a landfill, they produce methane, which is one of the most potent climate pollutants in the atmosphere and a major contributor to climate change.

 Senate Bill 1383 (SB 1383) also requires cities and counties to procure annually a quantity of recovered organic waste products (such as soil amendments) to meet their annual procurement target.
 Per CalRecycle, these procurement requirements will strengthen California’s green, self-sustaining economy.
 Demand for these products will drive infrastructure investment and create new green collar jobs in the state.